 Let’s be clear — in a George R. R. Martin fantasy world, nothing is off limits.
 This is the author, after all, who dedicated an entire chapter to Daenerys Targaryen, Breaker of Chains and Mother of Dragons, experiencing diarrhea out in the wilderness.
 GRRM likes to explore every aspect of life in his novels, from the violent and extreme to the routine and mundane.

-It stands to reason, then, that Daenerys’s three dragons, and all other historical A Song of Ice and Fire dragons, must poop.
+It stands to reason, then, that Daenerys’s dragons, and all other historical A Song of Ice and Fire dragons, must poop.
 They eat, and therefore they need to excrete waste in some way.
 It would not be out of the ordinary in the slightest for George R. R. Martin to make this a part of his story.

 The basics of the “dragonglass=dragon poop” theory, eloquently created and explained by Reddit user The_Others_Take_Ya, is that dragons eat dirt and poop glass.
 It has a lot to do with firewyrms, rock-tunneling beasties George R. R. Martin has described as related to dragons in the ASOIAF extended material.